1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1954 DDR FS-801

-An MS66 example achieved $372 at auction in July 2023, demonstrating collector interest in well-preserved specimens.
+Unlike Repunched Mintmarks, doubled dies affect design elements across the entire reverse — not just the mintmark.
+An MS66 example achieved $372 at Heritage Auctions in July 2023, demonstrating sustained collector interest in well-preserved specimens.

 1954-S DDR FS-801 Price/Grade Chart